Most Anticipated Blockchain Games for 2020

 This makes the latest version of The Sandbox a complex product that consists of; a 3D voxel editor for creation; an item marketplace for trading; and the actual sandbox environment where you can play with your items.

-For that reason, The Sandbox isn’t expected to be released until the end of 2019, although the editor and marketplace will see rolling releases of more stable versions throughout the year.
+For that reason, The Sandbox isn’t expected to be released until mid 2020, although the editor and marketplace will see rolling releases of more stable versions throughout the year.
 Nevertheless, the project’s potential is strong, which is why publisher Animoca Brands acquired The Sandbox’s developer Pixowl for $5 million in late 2018.